Cocaine Abuse Treatment

 If you or a loved one is struggling with addiction to cocaine, you should know that there are several medical detox programs, inpatient rehabs and outpatient programs that can help.
 These programs typically offer different levels of care for substance abuse treatment, including individual, group, and family therapy, as well as other forms of support for treating cocaine addiction.
 Some rehabilitation programs offer job and life skills training, while others may also include alternative or complementary therapies.

-Laguna Treatment Hospital offers evidence-based treatment for co-occurring mental health disorders, safe medical detox, addiction-focused healthcare, and inpatient residential treatment that can help you get started on the path to recovery.
+Laguna Treatment Center offers evidence-based treatment for co-occurring mental health disorders, safe medical detox, addiction-focused healthcare, and inpatient residential treatment that can help you get started on the path to recovery.
 If you are interested in learning more about rehab admissions, what to expect in inpatient rehab, and our rehab facility amenities, please contact one of our caring admissions navigators at any time of day or night.
 They can also answer your questions about ways to cover the cost of rehab, including using your insurance to pay for rehab.

 Was this page helpful?